humbl3LilaS/static-site-generator/README.md

 ## How to run the project

-to start the project
+To start the project
 ```shell
 ./main.sh
 ```

-if you are using a unix based operating system run this command first
+If you are using a unix based operating system run this command first
 ```linux
 chmod +x ./main.sh
 ```

-The generator only convert *markdown* file which are located in the `/content` folder.
+The generator only convert *markdown* files which are located in the `/content` folder.
-Other file extension are ignored altogether.
+Other file extensions are ignored altogether.

-Image resources which will are used in the `markdown` file should be included in the `/static` folder.
+Image resources which are used in the `markdown` files should be included in the `/static` folder.